 |Slot Car Racing|

 Electronic hobbyists and enthusiasts usually loves to build and play with toy cars.
-If you are one of them, here is a circuit which is designed specifically to control the Slot cars.
+If you are one of them, here is a circuit which can control the Slot cars.
 The “Slot cars” use a slot in the track and a pin under the car to help guide them around the track.
 They usually come with two cars.
-This Slot car controller circuit was designed for two users and allows them to adjust the speed to the maximum without the cars flying off the track when going around the curves.
-The “boost” button allows for maximum acceleration and power down the straight-a-ways.
+This Slot car controller circuit allows two users to adjust the speed to the maximum without the cars flying off the track when going around the curves.
+Also the “boost” button allows for maximum acceleration and power down the straight-a-ways.

 WORKING OF SLOT CAR CONTROLLER CIRCUIT:

 The above Race car speed control circuit consists of two separate units.
 Power Unit – This section provides the power for the entire circuit & Control Unit – This section controls the motor speed.

 The power unit houses: switch S3(On/Off), F1 fuse, T1 12VAC-2A transformer, D1-4 diodes forms bridge rectifier and C1 filter cap.
 Q1, D5, D6, for channel “A” motor control.
 Q2, D7, D8 for channel B motor control and LED D9 is used to indicate the power.
 2 – 3-pin headers CN1-3, CN4-6 used to connect the channel “A” and “B” controllers.
 I recommend using four wires (like in a ribbon cable) to connect each controller to the main power unit.